FAQs: What is Curfew Pass & Do I Need It During COVID-19 Lockdown?

 Can my government issue shoot on sight orders to make people stay at home, as Andhra Chief Minister KCR has threatened?

 This would be absolutely illegal.
-A shoot on sight order would not allow the police to ascertain whether someone was out to buy essential goods or provide an essential service – both of which are allowed regardless of where you live.
+A shoot on sight order would not allow the police to ascertain whether someone was out because of a medical emergency, or to buy essential goods or to provide an essential service – all of which are allowed (though in Goa you are not supposed to step outside to buy essential goods).

 No such draconian measures can be resorted to by your government or local administration, and if they are, you can approach the courts to contest them.